Portfolio filters

 Example:

-1. Apply filters to select office buildings in Europe.
+1. Apply filters to select Office buildings in Europe.

-3. Select the desired report type (e.g., energy consumption).
+3. Select the desired report type (e.g., Energy).

 4. Generate the report to see the filtered data.